vialamo/nbody/book/book.md

-# Notes on N-Body Simulation
+# Notes on N-Body/Hydrodynamics Simulation

 This is a living document—a collection of knowledge that I have gathered while learning about cosmological simulations.
 It is not a formal text but rather a journal, an attempt to solidify complex concepts by structuring and explaining them in my own way.

 This process has been a dual one.
-Alongside the theoretical exploration, I have been developing a "toy model"—a simple N-body simulation.
+Alongside the theoretical exploration, I have been developing a "toy model"—a simple N-body/hydrodynamics simulation.
 This hands-on approach allowed me to understand algorithms by implementing them, and to appreciate physical principles by seeing their effects in a virtual universe.
 The explanations in this document came from the challenges of this practical work.

 This is my best effort (and my AI assistant's as well) to present this knowledge in the way that I would have found most helpful at the start of my learning process.